t1nky/remnant-item-finder/README.md

 # ReFinder - `Remnant 2` item finder

-ReFinder reads your save file and allows you to see what items, events and rewards you have on the map.
+ReFinder is a CLI tool that reads your save file and lets you see what items, events, and rewards you have on the map.

 <img width="379" alt="image" src="https://github.com/t1nky/remnant-item-finder/assets/1833969/5b2f52bf-97fa-484e-937e-5023275bda5c">